homotopy-io/homotopy-rs/README.md

 # About the project

 The homotopy.io proof assistant allows the construction of composite morphisms in a finitely-generated semistrict n-category, via a point-and-click user interface.
 Composites are rendered as 2d and 3d geometries, and can be visualised in 4d as movies of 3d geometries.
-The proof assistant is implemented in the Rust programming languages, and compiled to WebAssembly to run in the web browser.
+The proof assistant is implemented in the Rust programming language, and compiled to WebAssembly to run in the web browser.

 The master branch is hosted live here: https://beta.homotopy.io/